 Honoured

 Authors' Note: The Canadian author regrets the unapologetic tone of this diatribe (see borrow).
-He does point out, however, that the verse constitutes a trio of timely diplomatic nonsense along with Canal Zone and Greenland.
+He does point out, however, that the verse constitutes a trio of timely diplomatic nonsense along with Panama Canal Zone and Greenland.

 Authors' Note: In Canada, a longstanding rule decrees a candidate for entry (visitor or immigrant) "inadmissible" if they have a criminal record elsewhere.
 Over 30 other countries have such rules, although generally less harsh and better specified, dependent on length of incarceration, etc. The European Union ('Schengen-countries') will activate new regulations in mid-2025, likely more severe than previous versions.
 The government of Italy undertakes policing functions for the small, enclosed, but otherwise independent Vatican City.